jamesplease/redux-resource/docs/faq/general.md

 This library uses shallow cloning for state tree updates.
 This has worked well for us, even on medium-to-large sized applications.

-resourceful-redux does not work well with libraries like [Immutable.js](https://facebook.github.io/immutable-js/), although we're open to adding support for Immutable if it doesn't bloat the library too much.
+Resourceful Redux does not work well with libraries like [Immutable.js](https://facebook.github.io/immutable-js/), although we're open to adding support for Immutable if it doesn't bloat the library too much.
 If this is something you're interested in,